 Now, attention please—before I continue with this, I am NOT accusing the artist of “copycatting” or “plagiarism” or anything like that.
 In fact, quite the opposite.
 My inner fangirl is squeeing so hard right now, it’s not even funny.
 Why?
 Because it’s awesome to see a potential call-out to another work, like in last year’s Oōku event.
 This time, I’m referencing Vanyel from Mercedes Lackey’s The Last Herald Mage series.
 I remember that Mercedes Lackey had said somewhere about Vanyel resembling Michael Praed because she was a huge fan of his.
 Also, I found that sometime after I rewatched Nightflyers.
 Me: dang, Royd looks like Vanyel.
 And well, that explains why 🤣

-Basically, where I’m going with this is I’m wondering if the artist, Kurahana Chinatsu, is either a fan of Mercedes Lackey’s books, or possibly saw Nightflyers, or even Robin of Sherwood (which was what Lackey had referenced as being the influence for Vanyel).
-Either way, I still it’s awesome to basically find a Vanyel clone in a game that I enjoy playing!
+Basically, where I’m going with this is I’m wondering if the artist, Kurahana Chinatsu, is either a fan of Mercedes Lackey’s books, or possibly saw Nightflyers (the 80s version), or even Robin of Sherwood (which was what Lackey had referenced as being the influence for Vanyel).
+Either way, I still think it’s awesome to find a Vanyel clone in a game that I enjoy playing!
 Even though his release on NA won’t be for another 2 years.

 I am slightly disappointed that no one else in the Fate/Go community has caught that resemblance, either.

-Also, since I’m on the subject of plagiarism and copycatting, and Mercedes Lackey’s work, I thought I’d draw attention to an essay she wrote a few years ago on the subject of plagiarism.
-I whole heartedly agreed with that assessment because that’s basically what I was taught in Junior High, all the way into college.
+Also, since I’m on the subject of plagiarism and copycatting, and Mercedes Lackey’s work, I thought I’d draw attention to an essay she wrote a few years ago on the subject of plagiarism1.
+Anyway, I wholeheartedly agreed with that assessment because that’s basically what I was taught in Junior High, all the way into college.

 Basically, just because one thing looks like something else, doesn’t mean it was copied outright or “stolen” as people like to claim.
 In fact, it’s perfectly natural for two different people to arrive at the same idea or similar idea for a creative work.
 I’ll even go out on a limb and say that the same thing applies to software development—except us developers are a more open community in that respect.
 We’re willing to share our knowledge and learn from each other.